 There is a resident alligator family, with several adults and a couple of generations of young ones.
 You see them lazying around the pond.
 The alligators also roam around the park, they have been seen crossing the path near the entrance at times.

 There is no telling what you will see here.
-Sightings of black bears are not uncommon, and alligators are seen roaming around the path near the entrance sometimes.
+Sightings of black bears are not uncommon.
 Overhead, look for eagles, owls, woodpeckers, and the red-shouldered hawk...
 Keep your eyes open, there could be something at every turn!

-Where?: The Park Entrance is of State Road 29:
+Where?: The Park Entrance is off State Road 29: